bohdan-nd/bohdan-nd/README.md

 <h1 align="center">Hi 👋, I am Bohdan Naida</h1>
 <h3 align="center">ML engineer interested in Large Language Models</h3>

-- 🧑‍🎓 I'm an MSc in Computer Science student at the University of Toronto
+- 🧑‍🎓 I'm a machine learning engineer interested in LLMs with an MSc in Computer Science from the University of Toronto
-- 🧑‍💻 Have experience in Software Engineering and Machine Learning Research
-- 🩻 Currently doing research in Machine Learning for Healthcare at The Hospital for Sick Children, SickKids
 - :skier: Like traveling, skiing, climbing, and tennis
-- :airplane: Fun fact: I've been to 26 countries
+- :airplane: Fun fact: I've been to 30 countries